Webador/better-crowdin/README.md

 ## Advanced usage: Work with feature branches

-The main advantage of this client over the official one is the work with crowdin branches integrated with gitflow (feature branches).
+The main advantage of this client over the official one is the work with Crowdin branches integrated with gitflow (feature branches).

 Briefly, the steps to add new keys to crowdin when working with feature branches are: